A receiver's tax costs

-The alternative is to increase the amount withheld from your paycheck.
-And your option to file shorter, simpler tax forms disappeared with the first alimony check you cashed.
-The money must be reported on line 11 of the long Form 1040.
+Secondly, your option to file shorter, simpler tax forms disappeared with that first alimony check you cashed.
+Alimony payments must be reported on line 11 of the long Form 1040.